Will-N2/Quadruped_Project/README.md

 - Added custom stl files for both right and left leg covers (not pictured in my first 3D print).
   I changed the tolerance to nominal (+0.2mm) for M3 screws because the 3D printed prototype was cracking after inserting components.
   Future files will be in stl format so you can preview it directly in the git repository.
 I will be changing the previous files.

+- Uploaded new head cover file which is likely the most complicated component in the project.